declare-lab/WikiDes/README.md

 * topic-exclusive split (diff): The data is splitted by different topics.
 The training set will have different topics from validation and test sets.
 The distribution of training, validation, and test sets is 65,772/7,820/7,827.
 * topic-independent split (random): The data is split into random topics.
 The sets will have random topics.
 The distribution of training, validation, and test sets is 68,296/8,540/8,542.
 Note that we did not filter empty Wikidata instances in this splitting.

-## Phrase 2.
-Candidate ranking
-Similar to Phase 1, there are 2 groups of datasets by 2 ways of data splitting, different topic splitting and random topic splitting.
-The data distribution is training set ~ 75% (6000 samples), validation set ~ 12.5% (1000 samples), and test set ~ 12.5% (1000 samples).

-## Samples

 ### A detail sample of Phase 1

 ```